 How we protect public land:

-We work with like-minded partners to protect public land using a variety of tools, such as: creation of open space plans and the facilitation and negotiation of land purchases with the help of community fundraising efforts.
+We work with like-minded partners to protect public land using a variety of tools.
+These include creating open space plans and facilitating and negotiating land purchases with the help of community fundraising efforts.
 We also hold conservation easements on parks owned by a city or nonprofit organization.

 How you can help us save land: